 - For the Canto, the system will notify you if the sheath tank needs to be filled.
 The waste should be checked and emptied as needed.

 - If the instrument maintenance policies are not followed, there will be a $35 fee charged.
-Policies include but are not limited to cleaning protocols, not shutting down the instrument if you are the last investigator for the day, etc.
+Policies include but are not limited to cleaning protocols, not shutting down the instrument if you are the last investigator for the day, changing the data export pathways, etc.

 - Exported FCS files will be deleted off the computer once a week during long cleans.
 The Core will not back up this data.
 If you are missing FCS files, they can be recovered from archived experiments.